The Dashboard

 Display Filters & KFL

-Note: Backend filters apply across all clients, dashboards, users, and browser windows.
+Note: Backend filters apply globally across all users, dashboards, and browser sessions.

 Kubeshark UI

-You can also filter by timestamp, integers, and queryable UI elements.
-A syntax cheatsheet is available next to the query box.
+You can also filter by timestamp, numeric values, and UI-based query elements.
+A syntax cheatsheet is available next to the query input box.

 Queryable UI Elements

-Hovering over UI elements with a green plus sign indicates that the element can be added to your query.
-Selecting these queryable elements appends them to the KFL statement in the query box.
-For example:
+Hovering over UI elements with a green plus sign indicates that they are queryable.
+Clicking them appends a corresponding filter to the KFL statement.

 Dashboard URL